mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 In 250, the Imperium had spread into those parts of the sector easily reachable via the Spinward Main, bypassing less accessible regions.
-Regina, settled as early as 75, became a major trade centre, acting as a hub for half a dozen neighboring worlds.
+Regina, settled as early as 75, became a major trade center, acting as a hub for half a dozen neighboring worlds.
 By 250 this number had grown to 17, though some were very minor colonies.
 Expansion slowed still further as the easily–reached worlds were